 The High-Note Trail on Whistler Mountain is probably the most popular hike in the alpine.
 This is an easy to moderate hike and is not to be missed.
 I’ve witnessed what I can only describe as the most breath-taking views I’ve ever seen on this trail.
 The High-Note Trail will take you to the famous lookout point over Cheakamus Lake.
 In the summer months the glacier run-off from the mountain peaks turns the lakes a turquoise blue.

 While most of the hikes in Whistler will be free, this does require a sightseeing day pass – but you won’t get views like this anywhere else in Whistler.
-This is definitely one of the best things to do in Whistler in Summer!

 13. Cheakamus Lake Trail